churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/README.md

 In summary, this integrated system creates a captivating and interactive experience, bridging the gap between traditional Indian classical music, modern technology, and the exploration of human emotions through the expressive medium of music.

 # Steps to run this project:
-(Firstly pip install all the modules mentioned at the top of all the three files)
+(First, pip install all of the modules listed at the beginning of all three files.)
 # Step 1
 Run the "data_collection.py" file to detect the facial and handlandmark locations to create the dataset of your own.
 Give the user input a name (any name from the navarasas for whom you are creating the file).